Monte Carlo Β· for programmers

 Four steps, every single time

-Strip away the π example and what's left is a recipe that works for almost any uncertain system.
-Once you see the shape of it, you'll spot Monte Carlo problems everywhere.
+Strip away the Ο€ and the integrals and what's left is a recipe that fits almost any uncertain system.
+Once you see the shape of it, you'll spot Monte Carlo problems everywhere β€” pricing, scheduling, queueing, reliability, games.

 STEP 01